cortex-current/Ecommerce_trends/README.md

 GROUP BY states
 ORDER BY no_customers DESC;
 ```
+## 4. Impact on Economy: Analyze the money movement by e-commerce by looking at order prices, freight and others.

-### What is the percent increase in cost of order from 2017 to 2018 (include months between Jan to Aug only)?
+### 1. What is the percent increase in cost of order from 2017 to 2018 (include months between Jan to Aug only)?
 ```sql
 WITH yearly_costs AS
   (SELECT EXTRACT(MONTH FROM order_purchase_timestamp) as months,